 The UA Scholars Program is designed to reduce the number of Alaska's high school graduates leaving for education and jobs elsewhere.
-We offer the top 10 percent of students in each qualified high school graduating class in Alaska an $11,000 scholarship to attend the University of Alaska, as an incentive to stay in their home state.
+We offer the top 10 percent of students in each qualified high school graduating class in Alaska a $12,000 scholarship to attend the University of Alaska, as an incentive to stay in their home state.

 Today the UA Scholars are changing the University; tomorrow they will change the state.

 The UA Scholars Program is funded solely by the University of Alaska through its land endowment.
 This program is the cornerstone of the University of Alaska's effort to retain in the state and to educate Alaska's brightest graduating high school seniors.

 The UA Scholars Program has been very successful and currently has over 2,240 participants.